US STOCKS-Futures dip as focus shifts to economic data for policy cues

 Also hurting sentiment on Monday were renewed fears about a widening of the war between Israel and Hamas after an attack on three commercial vessels in the southern Red Sea.

+Fed officials have now entered a media blackout period before the interest rate decision on December 13.

-Shares of Alaska Air Group dropped 8.6% in premarket trading after the carrier said on Sunday it would acquire peer Hawaiian Holdings for $1.9 billion, including debt.
+Shares of Alaska Air Group dropped 10.7% after the carrier said on Sunday it would acquire peer Hawaiian Holdings for $1.9 billion, including debt.
 Hawaiian's shares nearly tripled in value.

-Shares of cryptocurrency firms such as Coinbase Global , Riot Platforms and Marathon Digital rose between 8% and 14% as bitcoin crossed $40,000 for the first time this year.
-(Reporting by Amruta Khandekar; Editing by Anil D'Silva)
+Shares of cryptocurrency firms such as Coinbase Global , Riot Platforms and Marathon Digital rose between 7.4% and 12.2% premarket as bitcoin crossed $40,000 for the first time this year.

+Uber added 4.4% as the ride-hailing firm was set to join the S&P 500 index, effective December 18.
+(Reporting by Amruta Khandekar and Shristi Achar A; Editing by Anil D'Silva and Pooja Desai)